burger-mtbkr/step-panel/README.md

 ## Storybook

-The StepPanel component is also configured to be used with Storybook for interactive development and testing.
+The FormStepPanel component is also configured to be used with Storybook for interactive development and testing.
 To start Storybook, run:

 ```
 npm run storybook